 3) Minolta MD-III 2/50mm: slightly lower corner resolution / contrast wide open, excellent at f5.6, and extremely low distortion!

-The "modern" Mamiya Sekor E 2/50mm has a remarkable performance even at f2 if one doesn't care about field curvature.
+The "modern" Mamiya Sekor E 2/50mm has a remarkable performance even at f2 if one doesn't care about its field curvature.
 Compared to its competitors, "real world" available light images are unusualy clean and clear for an f2 lens, especially if taken at f2.0 (wide open).
 For landscape images it's best to stop down to f5.6.

-MAMIYA SEKOR E 50mm 1:2 S
+MAMIYA SEKOR E 50mm 1:2 S (6 lenses / 4 elements)

 Wide open, the lens has an excellent center performance with high contrast and equally high resolution.
 No purple fringing can be seen.
 Further away from the center and especially at the borders the resolution is dropping.
 Unlike with other lenses, this is mainly caused by field curvature.
 Therefore the "low perfomance" in the image corners seen in my standard test below doesn't tell the entire story.